pocomane/brewed-in-the-apocalypse/bita-tasty.md

 Zamtar gets to a roof and settles in, monitoring the activity of his mark.

-Just waiting around for stuff to happen gives the World an Open Reaction, which they use to make something happen somewhere else...
+Just waiting around for stuff to happen gives the Scenarist an Open Reaction, which they use to make something happen somewhere else...

 "...in the meantime...
 Bolana, you hear a sudden knocking at the